 Absolutely Bewitching Performances

-The friendship and character arcs in The Craft wouldn’t have worked so well if not for the engaging performances delivered by all four of the primary actors.
+Engaging performances across the board make the friendship and character arcs in The Craft work.
 Robin Tunney, Rachel True, Neve Campbell, and Fairuza Balk transform their characters into real people.
-By the film’s halfway point, viewers will feel like they know each of these characters and will be fully invested in each of their arcs.
+By the film’s halfway point, you’ll feel connected to each of these characters.
+As a result, there’s an investment in each of their arcs.

-Fairuza Balk particularly sticks out as the film’s ‘MVP’, having to navigate the challenge of eliciting empathy from audiences despite shifting to a villain’s role by the film’s final act.
+In partiular, Fairuza Balk sticks out as the movie’s ‘MVP’, having to navigate the challenge of eliciting empathy from audiences despite shifting to a villain’s role by the film’s final act.
 She balances raw anger and envy with vulnerability in The Craft, easily making her the most complex character in the film.
 Balk has always been an actor that I felt should have been in more films.

 Soundtracks were a big deal in the 1990’s and early 2000’s.
-Given it was the 1990’s, most film soundtracks did their best to pickpocket an eclectic range of tunes from alternative and grunge acts.
-Two years prior to The Craft, the Brandon Lee film, The Crow, featured one of the best of the ‘alternative’ film soundtracks from the decade.
+Back in the ‘90’s, movie soundtracks did their best to pickpocket an eclectic range of alternative and grunge acts.
+Two years prior to The Craft, Brandon Lee’s The Crow boasted one of the best of the ‘alternative’ 90’s soundtracks.
 By 1996, however, the grunge sound had largely faded and the ‘alternative’ scene was showing signs of getting watered down.

 It’s like an all-star roster of mid-90’s alternative musicians.

-But The Craft soundtrack still features an excellent compilation of 90’s bands and singers that’s sure to cue some nostalgia from horror fans who grew up in that decade.
+But The Craft soundtrack features an excellent compilation of 90’s acts sure to cue some nostalgia from older horror.
 Canadian rockers Our Lady Peace offer a fantastic over version of The Beatles’ Tomorrow Never Knows.
 Love, Spit, Love capably cover The Smiths’ ‘How Soon is Now’, a version that would go to serve as the theme song for television show, Charmed.
 Other 90’s alternative acts on the soundtrack include Spacehog, Letters to Cleo, Sponge, and Matthew Sweet.
 It’s like an all-star roster of mid-90’s alternative musicians.

 The Craft Has Earned Its Cult Status